puppetlabs/bolt/pre-docs/writing_plans.md

 want parameters to specify which nodes to run different parts of your plan on.

-The following example shows node parameters specified as data type `TargetSpec` this allows this parameter to be passed as a single url, comma seperated url lis, Target datatype or Array of either.
+The following example shows node parameters specified as data type `TargetSpec`.
+This allows this parameter to be passed as a single url, comma seperated url list, Target data type, or Array of either.
 For more information about these data types, see the common data types table in the related metadata type topic.